 Dropout is not useful in A2C at all, and sometimes helps in PPO.
 However, BN and dropout can be useful in SAC.
 All regularization methods generally improve more often when they are used on harder tasks, perhaps because for easier ones the baseline is often sufficiently strong to reach a high performance.

-Note that under our definition, not ``improving'' does not indicate the regularization is hurting the performance.
-If we define ``hurting'' as $\mu_{\text{env},r} +\sigma_{\text{env},r}< \mu_{\text{env},b}$ (the reward minimum threshold is not considered here), then total percentage of hurting is 0.0\% for $L_2$, 2.8\% for $L_1$, 5.6\% for weight clipping, 44.4\% for dropout, 66.7\% for BN, and 0.0\% for entropy.
+Note that under our definition, not ``improving'' does not indicate ``hurting''.
+If we define ``hurting'' as $\mu_{\text{env},r} +\sigma_{\text{env},r}< \mu_{\text{env},b}$ (the return minimum threshold is not considered here), then total percentage of hurting is 0.0\% for $L_2$, 2.8\% for $L_1$, 5.6\% for weight clipping, 44.4\% for dropout, 66.7\% for BN, and 0.0\% for entropy.
 In other words, under our parameter tuning range, $L_2$ and entropy regularization never hurt with appropriate strengths.
 For BN and dropout, we also note that almost all hurting cases are in on-policy algorithms, except one case for BN in SAC.
 In sum, all regularizations in our study very rarely hurt the performance except for BN/dropout in on-policy methods.